geleg/geleg/README.md

 Full-Stack Web Developer | Experienced Project Manager

 🚀 Welcome to my GitHub!
-I am a seasoned Project Manager with a track record of successfully overseeing multimillion-euro projects across diverse industries, including IT, Research and Development, Digitalisation of Manufacturing, and Marketing.
+I am Project Manager with a track record of successfully overseeing multimillion-euro projects across diverse industries, including IT, Research and Development, Digitalisation of Manufacturing, and Marketing.
 My results-driven approach and efficient project management skills have consistently delivered successful outcomes.

 🌐 Recently, I completed an intensive JavaScript Full-Stack Web Development course, further expanding my skill set and staying abreast of the latest technologies.
 I am excited about leveraging my enhanced skills to contribute to innovative projects within the IT sector.